 [M] (Solberg) Sport of H. ‘Paul’s Glory’…the center of the leaf is a bright gold in spring, then turns to an orangish gold before it lightens to a pale yellow or white.
-Plant has good substance and topped with pale lavender flowers.
+Plant has good substance and pale lavender flowers

 Orange Star PPAF

-[M] (Van den Top) Sport from H. ‘June Fever’...this one likes the sun!
-Grow it in morning sun and the leaf centers will be orange in spring and fading to cream.
-Grow it in shade and you will have yellow leaves throughout the season that will not darken.
+[M] (Van den Top) Sport from H. ‘June Fever’ and likes the sun!
+In morning sun the leaf centers will be orange in spring and fade to cream.
+Grown in shade and you’ll have yellow leaves throughout the season that will not darken.

 Over the Waves